domienschepers/wifi-framing/README.md

 ## Wi-Fi Client Isolation Bypass

-The [MacStealer](https://github.com/vanhoefm/macstealer) repository provides a tool to test Wi-Fi networks for **client isolation bypasses ([CVE-2022-47522](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-47522)).
+The [MacStealer](https://github.com/vanhoefm/macstealer) repository provides a tool to test Wi-Fi networks for **client isolation bypasses (CVE-PENDING).
 Our attack can intercept (steal) traffic toward other clients at the MAC layer**, even if clients are prevented from communicating with each other.

 More information is available on the [MacStealer: Wi-Fi Client Isolation Bypass](https://github.com/vanhoefm/macstealer) repository.